 Dart: A fold or tuck sewn into a garment to shape the fabric to the natural shape of the body.
 Normally used around the bust, waist and shoulder areas.
 Sometimes you may want to create a more oversized garment and this is a little tutorial I made showing you how to remove a dart from your bodice pattern:

 Design Ease: Extra space purposely added into a garment/sewing pattern to create a particular silhouette.
 For example, you might want to create something oversized so you'll add in design ease.
 Click here to watch my tutorial on how to add in design ease.
 This isn't to be confused with Fitting ease which is defined below

 Ease In: To fit a longer piece of fabric into a shorter distance by compressing the longer piece without gathering the fabric.
 This is commonly done with woven fabrics around the top of the sleeve head to allow extra room for the shape of the arm.

 Fitting Ease: (Also known as wearing ease) is the extra space added into a garment/sewing pattern to allow for day to day movement in your clothing.
 For example, sitting, walking and moving your arms around.
-To learn how to create clothes that fit you perfectly join the waitlist for Fitting Confidence, my 6-week program to creating perfectly fitting clothes.
+To learn how to create clothes that fit you perfectly join my 8-week fitting course, Fitting Confidence, to create perfectly fitting clothes.
 Facing: A separate piece of fabric sewn on the inside of the garment, often sewn on to a main pattern piece to strengthen it and or finish the raw fabric edge.
 Commonly used on the neckline and armholes.
 Click here to learn how to draft an all in one facing.

 Gathering: When a fabric is ruffled up usually using two rows of long stitches to reduce to the length of a piece of fabric to fit your other pattern piece.
 It is often used on a sleeve head or the cuff or just as a really nice design feature.